-For about 20 years I have been involved with computers, software, and managing data and databases.
+For over 20 years I have been involved with computers, software, and managing data and databases.
 My work has been with individuals, small businesses, and organizations from government agencies to small non-profit organizations.

 In 2016 My Wife and I launched Hinterlands Press.
 This is a small independent publisher focusing on Science Fiction and Fantasy Novels.
 I am the primary page layout designer.
 I use Scribus and Gimp for page layout and graphic design work.